complexphoton/MESTI.m/README.md

 ## Multithreading

-If MUMPS is installed, MESTI can leverage the multithreading feature during computation.
-Note that multithreading is applied specifically to the factorization and solving stages in MUMPS, which are the most computationally demanding (*Nature Computational Science* **2**, 815–822 (2022)).

-To control the number of threads used in MUMPS, we can assign a value to *opts.nthreads_OMP* and include *opts* as an input argument in the script.
-This allows us to determine the desired number of threads for MUMPS to utilize.
-Notice that we should not set *opts.nthreads_OMP* larger than the number of threads available on the machine.
-By default (*i.e.* without setting *opts.nthreads_OMP*), MUMPS uses the maximum number of threads available on the machine.
+MESTI can use multithreading for shared memory parallelization within MUMPS.
+By default, MUMPS uses the maximum number of threads available on the machine.
+One can use the field <code>opts.nthreads_OMP</code> of the optional input argument <code>opts</code> to change the number of threads used in MUMPS.

-To check the actual number of threads, #OMP, used by MUMPS, set *opts.verbal_solver* to true and include *opts* as an input argument in the script.
-MUMPS prints detailed information to the standard output, allowing you to see the #OMP in the output.
-For example, MUMPS prints
+To check the actual number of threads used in MUMPS, set <code>opts.verbal_solver = true</code> in the input argument and look at the standard output from MUMPS.
+For example, the following output
 ```text:Output
       executing #MPI =      1 and #OMP =      4
 ```

-and it shows that the number of threads in this computation is 4.
-Note that in the serial version of MUMPS, #MPI is always 1.
+shows that the number of threads used (#OMP) is 4.
+Since MESTI.m uses the serial version of MUMPS without MPI, #MPI is always 1.

+Multithreading is used during the factorization and solving stages within MUMPS, but not during the building and analyzing stages.
+With APF, most of the computing time is spent on factorization (*e.g.*, see Fig 2d of the [APF paper](https://doi.org/10.1038/s43588-022-00370-6)).

 ## Examples